Guide for grant recipients

 Grant recipients must comply with the standards governing visibility and use of the Conseil's logo.

 Moreover, in accordance with s.
 57 of the Act respecting Access to documents held by public bodies and the Protection of personal information (R.S.Q., c.
-A-2.1), the Conseil may make public the grant holder’s name and address and any information on the nature of the grant.
+A-2.1) This link will open in a new window, the Conseil may make public the grant holder’s name and address and any information on the nature of the grant.
 Please note that the Conseil reserves the right to publicly announce its contributions.
-Before you make any public announcement in this regard, please notify the Conseil’s public relations branch accordingly.
+Before you make any public announcement in this regard, please notify the Conseil's public relations branch accordingly.

 The outcome of a research project remains the property of the artist, as do any rights he may hold on any work, specification, drawing, document, plan, report, datum, invention, method or process produced in conjunction with the program.
 However, the Conseil may reproduce certain of these documents for the purpose of internal management.

 Film and video art (except for the “Travel”, “Circulation of Works Within Quebec” and “Circulation of Works Outside Quebec” components) : Grant recipients must comply with the Regulation respecting the legal deposit of films as stipulated in the Act respecting the Bibliothèque et Archives nationales du Québec (R.S.Q., c.
 B-1.2, s.
-20.10).
+20.10) This link will open in a new window.

 If the project leads to public activities (exhibitions, etc.) or to publication, the Conseil's logo or a mention of the Conseil's contribution must appear in all informational, promotional or publicity-related documents.